Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QFileDialog-setMimeTypeFilters-f.rst

 Use application/octet-stream for the "All files (\*)" filter, since that is the base MIME type for all files.

-Calling  overrides any previously set name filters, and changes the return value of :sip:ref:`~PyQt6.QtWidgets.QFileDialog.nameFilters`.
+Calling setMimeTypeFilters overrides any previously set name filters, and changes the return value of :sip:ref:`~PyQt6.QtWidgets.QFileDialog.nameFilters`.

 .. literalinclude:: ../../../snippets/qtbase-src-widgets-doc-snippets-code-src_gui_dialogs_qfiledialog.py
     :lines: 135-142